openconfig/bootz/README.md

   * Management interfaces, or running gRPC daemons are specified in the Boot namespace, also in the `/system` or `/interfaces` hierarchies within the dynamic configuration.

+CLI(via SSH or Console) as an API should have access to all the 3 name spaces above.
+It provides a low dependency method to recover the device in case of bugs/failures/emergencies.

 To support this approach, this document proposes a `Bootz` service, which is the mechanism by which the “boot” namespace is interacted with. **`Bootz` is